LearnWeb3DAO/Local-Testing-Hardhat/README.md

 ```

-This contract declares a string for storage, `greeting`.
+- This contract declares a string - `greeting`.
 There are also two methods and a constructor.
-The constructor acts like any other language, instantiating the greeting with a provided string value.
-We will see this in action later.
+The constructor initiates the greeting variable with the provided string value.

-The `greet` method returns the greeting string.
+- The `greet` method returns the greeting string.
 Since this is a `view` function, it costs no gas, and requires no signing to execute.
-The `setGreeting` method sets the greeting string with a provided user value.
+- The `setGreeting` method sets the greeting string with a provided user value.
 Since this updates the smart contract state, it costs gas, and requires signing.
-**One intresting thing to note about the `setGreeting` method is that it uses the hardhat's console.log contract, so we can actually debug and see to what value was `greeting` changed to!**
+**One intresting thing to note about the `setGreeting` method is that it uses the hardhat's console.log contract, so we can actually debug and see to what values was `greeting` changed to!**

 **Isnt this just mind blowing 🤯 🤯 🤯**